 Conversion from the Cool Season Grassland (State 3) or the Cropland (State 4) to this state is increasing due to renewed interest in warm season grasses as a supplement to cool season grazing systems or as a native restoration activity.
-This state is can transform back to a reference state.
-Substantial restoration time, money and management inputs will be needed.
+This state can be transformed back to a Reference State.
+Substantial restoration time and management inputs will still be needed.

-- big bluestem (Andropogon gerardii), other herbaceous - switchgrass (Panicum virgatum), other herbaceous - Indiangrass (Sorghastrum), other herbaceous
+- big bluestem (Andropogon gerardii), other herbaceous - switchgrass (Panicum virgatum), other herbaceous - eastern gamagrass (Tripsacum dactyloides), other herbaceous